 Needless to say, between the actors' natural talents, and all the concentrated time they spent having so much fun together on set and off, it really is no wonder that they played off each other so well in the film.
 On the other hand, all that good cheer did occasionally make it difficult for the actors to do their jobs, no more so than for Tim Curry, who often had to unfurl lengthy globs of exposition at the brisk, Howard Hawksian clip Lynn desired.
 "Tim is a very disciplined guy," says McKean.
 "Every time when Marty and I would be goofing around — we thought quietly — between takes, Tim would give us a look like, I'm trying to remember the fucking phone book here.
 And he can give a good look."

-“There were an awful lot of instances where it was impossible to keep a straight face,” adds Mull.
-“In fact, we were laughing so much, one thing that has stayed indelible in my mind is before every take of every scene, Michael McKean would say to everyone in the cast, ‘Something terrible has happened here,’ to try to bring us back to the reality of where we were.
-It got to be quite a funny little catchphrase.”
+The rest of the cast did not have much more to do that stand agog while watching Curry’s breakneck acting.
+"There were an awful lot of instances where it was impossible to keep a straight face," says Mull.
+"In fact, we were laughing so much, one thing that has stayed indelible in my mind is before every take of every scene, Michael McKean would say to everyone in the cast, 'Something terrible has happened here,' to try to bring us back to the reality of where we were.
+It got to be quite a funny little catchphrase."

 "You're living in a fake world, but you try to make it real," says McKean.
 "It's not funny if it doesn't mean too much to the people it's happening to.
 It has to be completely life-or-death.…It became a kind of a comical thing to say, but really, it's that little adjustment.
 Here's your real life, here's the make-believe part, and we're lucky that we can differentiate."